Brandon Slater

-James Brandon Slater (born September 14, 1999) is an American professional basketball player for the Greensboro Swarm of the NBA G League.
+James Brandon Slater (born September 14, 1999) is an American professional basketball player for Benfica of the Liga Portuguesa de Basquetebol.
 He played college basketball for the Villanova Wildcats of the Big East Conference.

 High school career

 Slater played basketball for Paul VI Catholic High School in Fairfax, Virginia.
 At Paul VI, he was teammates with Trevor Keels and Jeremy Roach.
 As a junior, Slater averaged 15.2 points, seven rebounds and three assists per game.
 His senior season was cut short by a broken left hand.
 Slater competed for Team Takeover on the Amateur Athletic Union circuit, playing alongside his future college teammate Justin Moore.
 A consensus four-star recruit, he committed to playing college basketball for Villanova over offers from Maryland, South Carolina and Miami (Florida).

 College career

 Slater had a limited role during his first three seasons at Villanova.
 As a junior, he averaged 3.8 points and 2.2 rebounds in 16.8 minutes per game.
 He entered the starting lineup in his senior season.
 On November 16, 2021, Slater scored 23 points in a 100–81 win against Howard.
 He averaged 8.5 points and 3.7 rebounds per game as a senior, helping the Wildcats reach the Final Four.
 Slater opted to return for his fifth season of eligibility, taking advantage of the NCAA's decision to offer an additional season due to the COVID-19 pandemic.
+In 2022–23, he averaged 9.7 points and 4.7 rebounds in 29.0 minutes per game across 34 appearances (all starts) for the Wildcats.